searchkit/searchkit/docs/docs/api-setup.md

 ---

 ## Setting up Elasticsearch & Indexing
-See [Setting up Elasticsearch & Indexing Guide](https://searchkit.co/docs/guides/elasticsearch-setup-indexing) to use searchkit's CLI to setup indexing the data needed for searchkit.
+See [Setting up Elasticsearch & Indexing Guide](https://searchkit.co/docs/guides/elasticsearch-setup-indexing) to setup Elasticsearch and index the data corpus to be searched by searchkit.

 ## Setup Apollo Server
 First step is to setup Apollo Server within our app.
 We are using [Next](https://github.com/vercel/next.js/) & [Apollo Server Micro](https://www.apollographql.com/docs/apollo-server/v1/servers/micro/) where we will use [API routes](https://nextjs.org/docs/api-routes/introduction) for our app.